redbill-cloud/magic-stack/README.md

 ## What is Redbill Magic Stack?

 Redbill Magic Stack is a straightforward AWS Bill scanner that generates insights into areas where you can start **saving money immediately**.
 The Magic Stack scans your billing data and notifies the aggregate findings to Redbill.
-We then use these numbers to email a simple report on which you can act.
+We then use these numbers to email a simple, but actionable report.

 ## How does the Magic Stack *work*?